FreeTAKTeam/FreeTAKServer-User-Docs/docs/index.md

 [Create an `sdcard` with Ubuntu 22.04 server x64 as the OS](./Installation/platform/RaspberryPi/Installation.md).

-This case is not quite 'zero-touch' you will need to first identify the IP address of your Raspberry Pi and set an environment variable.
+This case is not quite 'zero-touch' as you will need to first identify the IP address of your Raspberry Pi and set an environment variable.
 ```bash
 export MY_IPA=<the appropriate IP address>